nclisg/ZenPacks.community.Bind/README.md

 # ZenPacks.community.Bind

-This zenpack uses RNDC to generate statics for bind which it them users a local script ran via command datasource to process the results and return them to zenoss.
+This zenpack uses RNDC to generate statics for bind which is then parsed via a python script ran via a command data source.

-You need to do the following:
+Setup steps:

 - Configure the server for rndc (https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Deployment_Guide/s2-bind-rndc.html)